 Other Acceptable Personal Transportation

 Fort Wilderness does allow the use of Electronic Personal Assistance Mobility Devices (EPAMD’s) on sidewalks and roadways.
-This would include electric mobility scooter and segways.
-They must also have headlights and taillights for nighttime use.
-Skates, kick scooters, electric scooters and other electric mobility devices may be used on sidewalks and cart paths only.
-They are not permitted on roadways and must yield to larger vehicles and pedestrians.
+This would include electric mobility scooters with 3 wheels or more.
 Bicycles may be used on roadways, sidewalks and cart paths, but those under 16 MUST wear a rated helmet as per Florida State law.
 Bicycles are available for rental at the Bike Barn.

 Any way you travel it, Fort Wilderness is an amazing campground and a wonderful way to enhance your visit to Disney Parks.
 Just be courteous and yield to others and follow all the rules.